coughLozenge/sui-deploy/README.md

-# Quick guide to setup Sui on Ubuntu 20/22 and deploy contracts
+# Setup a Sui environment on Ubuntu 20/22 for contract deployment

 # Rust
 ```